 And last but not least, it is also included in our gay Greece travel guide!

-Here, you will find a guide to Skiathos island that will make you appreciate it in its full potential and book your Skiathos holidays in a heartbeat!
+Here, you will find a guide to Skiathos Island that will make you appreciate it to its full potential and book your Skiathos holidays in a heartbeat!

 Reasons to visit Skiathos